Here are the items that we found.

 The influence of Tulsa It has been decisive in contemporary photography, along with the work of authors such as Nan Goldin, and is considered a milestone within so-called intimate photography.

-Author's biography:
+Author's biography

 Larry Clark (Tulsa, Oklahoma, 1943) is a photographer and filmmaker.
-Recognized for his provocative and realistic work, he has explored themes such as adolescence, violence, and drug addiction in American society.
+Known for his provocative and realistic work, he has explored themes such as adolescence, violence, and drug addiction in American society.
 Tulsa It is his first published work and one of the most influential within the genre.

 - Título